How to put on a tour de force with Chamber in VALORANT

 Since you will get a free, slightly better operator every few rounds, economy with Chamber will play out a little differently than other Agents.
 Save yourself a round of weapon purchases and use your Tour de Force and a shotty, or maybe run a Vandal and use your headhunter instead of a pistol if you are in a pinch.
 Look for all kinds of opportunities to get creative with your weapon kits.

 Since Chamber has two abilities that give him additional weapons, always look to use that to your advantage in the economy.
-Not needing to buy a nice pistol, or primary weapon every now and then will stabilize you after losing a bad round or allow you to save up enough to buy an operator every other round.
+Not needing to buy a nice pistol or primary weapon every now and then will stabilise you after losing a bad round or allow you to save up enough to buy an operator every other round.

 If you don't happen to die often, you can always support the team and buy for your squad, and if the situation demands it, drop them one of your weapons and use your ability alternatives to level the playing field.